 Swap the fitness studio for fresh mountain air.
 Cross-country skiing trains nearly all muscle groups, strengthening the extremities as well as muscles in the buttocks and neck.
 It improves your fitness too.

-Begin your training day with a healthy breakfast.
+Begin your training day with a healthy breakfast in the hotel Goldener Berg.
 A bowl of muesli with fresh fruit and a cup of coffee, then off onto the cross-country ski trail.

 The network of trails stretches over a total of 27 km.